01403628892

 Read more about the Learn to Play project by clicking here.

-Or if you are interested to engage as a Participant this year, click here!
+Or if you are interested to engage as a participant, click here!

 FAQ's

-• Access to an exclusive LTP resource web page to receive the latest guidance and updates to help you run your Learn to Play event successfully and safely.
+• Access to an exclusive LTP resource web page to receive the latest updates, advice and digital promotional materials to help you run your Learn to Play event successfully and safely.

 You might not have all three of the features (teaching resources, instruments (where required) and a venue) required to deliver an event from the outset, but don’t feel discouraged!
 You could explore working in partnership for example, providing the venue for an individual teacher or community group to host their event.
 Delivering in partnership is also a great opportunity for your to strengthen your community connections.